klenioaraujo/Reformulating-Transformers-for-LLMs/e-book/prologue_new.md

 This book is the story of that attempt.
 It is a technical journey, but it is also a deeply personal one, rooted in the understanding that the future of artificial intelligence depends not just on better algorithms but on recovering wisdom we have forgotten and applying it to challenges we have created.

 The old man told me I would do something important and that I would remember his story.
 He was right about both.
-This entire framework—every equation, every line of code, every theoretical insight—flows from that moment when he played his berimbau and the rain began to fall.
+This entire framework—every equation, every line of code, every theoretical insight—flows from that moment when he played his musical bow and the rain began to fall.

 What follows is my attempt to translate that ancient knowledge into the language of modern computation, to build machines that think not just with logic but with something approaching wisdom, to create AI systems that carry within them a small piece of the magic I witnessed that day beside the Xingu River.